damonitor/damo/USAGE.md

 The first two lines of the output are straightforwardly showing the versions of `damo` and `kernel`.
 The third line shows an inferred version of DAMON.
-This inferrence can be useful if the kernel have DAMON features that backported from the mainline.
-For the inferrence, `damo` checks all DAMON features that available on the current system.
+This inference can be useful if the kernel have DAMON features that backported from the mainline.
+For the inference, `damo` checks all DAMON features that available on the current system.
 And it finds the available feature that landed on the mainline most recently.
 And conclude the version of the mainline Linux release as the version of DAMON on the system.